processone/cla-enforcer/README.md

 ### Creating a pull request

-When a new pull request is created on a given repository, GitHub sends an HTTP request to CLA Enforcer's endpoint.
-CLA Enforcer's API processes the payload and sends a relevant message to the Worker.
+When a new pull request is created on a given repository, GitHub sends an HTTP request to CLA Manager's endpoint.
+CLA Manager's API processes the payload and sends a relevant message to the Worker.

 The Worker checks if the author of the pull request is in the Database and has